Those who give to the poor will lack nothing,

 Every Friday, Riki made pots of chicken soup, which she sent to the hospital in containers so that everyone could have a taste of the Sabbath.
 As one patient told Riki, “We need more people like you.
 If everyone was like you, things would be a whole lot better.”
 For Riki, the smile and glow on the faces of the people she helped was all the reward she needed and gave her the strength required to do it all again the next week.

 Where do the Lehrers get their physical resources?
 I personally do not know.
 But I do know that in Proverbs, King Solomon taught the following: “Those who give to the poor will lack nothing, but those who close their eyes to them receive many curses.”
 As the Jewish sages teach, based on this verse, “No one ever becomes poor from giving tzedakah, charity.”

-In fact, when we give tzedakah, we lose nothing but gain eternal blessings.
+When we give tzedakah, we lose nothing, but gain eternal blessings.
 Think of this the next time you are asked to give.
-Who's really getting the benefit?
+Who’s really getting the benefit?
 The giver or the receiver?
-In God's economy, the giver is the receiver of His benevolence more than the beneficiary.
+In God’s economy, the giver is the receiver of His benevolence just as much, if not more, than is the beneficiary.

 With prayers for shalom, peace,

 Rabbi Yechiel Eckstein